-In my search for help on the internet, I ended up finding a model that gave me a clearer path on how to address the kind of information I needed to filter out from my life.
+In my search for help on the internet, I found a simple tool that helped me decide which kind of information I needed to filter out from my life.

-The model, as you can see below, categorizes information in four quadrants based on sentiment and usefulness.
-And the shaded area represents the amount and type of information the author allows in his life.
+The model below categorizes information in four quadrants based on sentiment and usefulness.
+The shaded area represents the amount and type of information the author allows in his life.

-Also, passively consuming the news does nothing to improve the world, and on top, it makes us vulnerable to letting shallow breaking news shape our views.
+Then passively consuming the news does nothing to improve the world.
+Instead they makes us vulnerable to letting shallow breaking news shape our views.

-Then, most social and global issues are so complex that require a deeper investigation to understand them.
-So one can either have a half-informed opinion about everything or fully understand some issues and be a more constructive member of society.
+Most social and global issues are so complex that require a deeper investigation to understand them.
+So one can either have a half-informed opinion about everything or fully understand some issues—and be a more constructive member of society.

-Finally, whether one chooses to filter the news or not, there will always be news that we miss.
-In the same way, even if one decides to avoid the news entirely, there will always be big news that we'll learn about anyways through word of mouth.
+To recap, whether we choose to filter the news or not, there will always be news that we miss.
+In the same way, even we decide to avoid the news entirely, there will always be big news that we'll learn about anyways through word of mouth.

-So even if we live in a world of unlimited information, that doesn't mean that we should consume more and more of it.
-And the model above offers a great solution to overcome information overload and regain new time, energy, and mental space in our lives.
+We live in a world of unlimited information, but that doesn't mean that we should consume more and more of it.
+The model above (see graphic) offers a great solution to overcome information overload and regain new time, energy, and mental space in our lives.